Pilot (Preacher): Critical reception

 Eric Goldman of IGN evaluated the pilot episode as gory, and felt that it to be a respectful interpretation of the source material.
 He added that: "Rogen, Goldberg, Catlin and their talented cast effortlessly draw you into this world and make it easy to be excited about what's to come on this series".
 Evan Valentine of Collider scored the film five out of five stars, writing, "ABC's Lost is a prime example of a series that was able to reel audiences in instantly, and Preacher stands shoulder to shoulder with it".

 Luke Y. Thompson of Forbes simply wrote, "...the unfilmable has been televised, and so far it's everything it needs to be".
 Bryan Bishop of The Verge "The Rogen / Goldberg-directed pilot, which airs on May 22nd, is a bizzarro mix of shock gore, adolescent humor, and shattered faith that tees up what could be an oddly compelling TV series".
 Bishop also commented on the "slow pace" of the pilot, to which he wrote, "[...] there are minor clues that the show is using its slow pace to acclimate the audience in preparation for something that’s far more disturbing than anything Rogen and Goldberg serve up in their initial outing".
 Reflecting on the pilot, JoBlo's Paul Shirey wrote, "There's so much potential and a terrific set-up that should really allow this show to grow, take shape, and make a great compli [sic] to the series that inspired it".
-In an A− grade review, Charlie Mason of TV Line summarized, "Praise be!
+In an A− grade review, Charlie Mason of TVLine summarized, "Praise be!
 AMC's Preacher... might be just the series that fans of The Walking Dead have been complaining for two years now that Fear the Walking Dead isn't".

 Abigail Chandler of The Guardian spoke highly of Rogen and Goldberg involvement, describing them as possibly the "perfect match for Preacher" and acknowledging their "respect for the source material's tone", while summarizing her piece by highlighting the question, "[...] is Seth Rogen's new show the best comic book adaptation ever?"